 Mighty Morphin' Power Rangers, "The Green Candle": Rita has a candle that, when completely burnt out, will return the Green Ranger powers to her permanently.
 When Goldar captures Tommy, his presence causes it to burn faster.
 The Rangers set up a plan for Jason to hop through the portal.
 During the fight, a monster shows up and Tommy, not wanting to sit around, heads out in Dragonzord to confront it, but is quickly overpowered.
-You'd Expect: Jason needs a little more time - have Zack, Billy and Trini aid Tommy and form the Dragonzord Battle Mode or send another Ranger in to speed things up and get the candle out.
+You'd Expect: Jason needs a little more time - Either have Zack, Billy and Trini aid Tommy and form the Dragonzord Battle Mode or have the rest of the rangers form the Megazord without Jason, or thirdly, send another Ranger in to speed things up and get the candle out.
 Instead: Zack goes in and forces Jason into a Friend or Idol Decision which haunts the guy for years to come.

-Another from Mighty Morphin, "Mighty Morphin Mutants": The monster, Commander Crayfish, and evil clones of the Green, Blue, and Black Rangers undergone Make My Monster Grow and fighting the Megazords.
+Another from Mighty Morphin, "Mighty Morphin Mutants": The monster, Commander Crayfish, and evil clones of the Green, Blue, and Black Rangers have undergone Make My Monster Grow and are fighting the Megazords.
 The Evil Rangers form a human chair and elevate Crayfish onto their shoulders, leading Billy to announce he's above their Blasters' range, leaving them sitting ducks.
-You'd Expect: Someone in this collective braintrust would think to disassemble the Megazord and let Kimberly take the Pterodactyl (which can fly) and use her individual plasters to knock Crayfish back down to the ground.
+You'd Expect: Someone in this collective braintrust would think to disassemble the Megazord and let Kimberly take the Pterodactyl (which can fly) and use her individual blasters to knock Crayfish back down to the ground.
+And then finish him off with the Dragonzord Battle Mode.
 Instead: They keep barreling straight ahead, taking a few intense hits, then summon Titanus to simply overpower him (which worked, but still.)

 Power Rangers Zeo and possibly other seasons, "Mean Screen": This week's titular monster is actually winning against the Rangers.
 You'd Expect: That the Machine Empire would realize that the Rangers only have one weapon they haven't tried: the Zords.
 However, part of the Ranger code involves not bringing them in unless the monster is itself giant.
 With that in mind, by remaining at normal size, the monster can wipe out the Rangers in seconds.
 Instead: Klank and Orbus are sent in to Make Their Monster Grow, which leads to it being defeated by the Megazord like all the others.
-However: Knowing this show, even if it remained normal-sized, the Rangers would probably just teleport away and get a new, more powerful weapon, as Pirantishead, the Minotaur and countless others can attest to.

 Wes is forced into a 10-Minute Retirement by his Identical Grandson, Alex, who takes over his position as Red Ranger.
 Prior to this, Alex watched all of the rangers battles in his Mission Control, so he knows what their weapons and zords can do.
 When Frax unleashes his new robot, Dragontron, the team brings out their Shadow Force Megazord and its BFG.
 They get a clear shot, and...
 You'd Expect: Shoot him now!
 Shoot him!
 Instead: Alex has the team hold their fire.
 This allows Frax to warn his robot, thus ruining the shot and resulting in a battle in which Frax and the robot clear out.
 For extra points: He yells at the rangers and blames them for failing the mission when they just followed his orders to the letter.

 Power Rangers S.P.D.
-"Recognition", in a plot recycled wholesale from Tokusou Sentai Dekaranger: The Rangers have seized an alien criminal who wiped out ninety planets off-screen and additionally can swap bodies with others - but can't speak English (or Japanese in Dekaranger) without a translation device.
+"Recognition", in a plot recycled wholesale from Tokusou Sentai Dekaranger: The Rangers have seized an alien criminal who wiped out ninety planets off-screen (a burglar in Dekaranger) and additionally can swap bodies with others - but can't speak English (or Japanese in Dekaranger) without a translation device.
 The commander wants him brought in for questioning.
 You'd Expect: When escorting a potentially dangerous criminal, multiple Rangers should be escorting the guy to his cell, just in case.
 Instead: The Blue Ranger does it alone and falls victim to the alien's body swapping, and when the alien destroys the translator, he is left in no position to stop him.
 The alien, in the Blue Ranger's body, takes control of the Delta Base and even authorizes the Ranger's execution.
 Additionally: Especially stupid in SPD, as the Rangers regularly capture alien criminals in cards, and there's no real reason not to use them to transport the prisoner here.
 Dekaranger doesn't have this problem as they don't have capture cards; they're usually authorized to use lethal force instead.